jenkins-x/jx-docs/content/en/docs/v3/getting-started/_index.md

 Jenkins X 3.x alpha includes a new install approach which uses tools like helm 3, kpt, kustomize and includes a number of [improvements](/docs/v3/about/benefits/) over Jenkins X 2.

-- Download the new `jx` CLI https://github.com/jenkins-x/jx-cli/releases/latest
+- Download the new `jx` CLI and install it in your executable path by running the snippet appropriate for your OS given here: https://github.com/jenkins-x/jx-cli/releases/latest

 The new `jx` CLI uses a plugin system to add sub commands when working with Jenkins X.

-Once you have the new `jx` CLI download the base set of sub commands used for admistrating and working with Jenkins X.
+- Once you have the new `jx` CLI, download the base set of sub commands used for admistrating and working with Jenkins X:

 ```bash
 jx upgrade plugins